 Sick days

-Like vacation days, sick days don't represent a direct tax deductible business expense, but costs associated with administering the benefits, such as a software or contracted professional services, can still reduce your taxable income.
+Like vacation days, sick days don't represent a direct tax deductible business expense, but costs associated with administering the benefits, such as software or contracted professional services, can still reduce your taxable income.

 Child care